The Language of Generalization

-\paragraph{Referent prevalence} From the prevalence prior data (Expt.
+From the prevalence prior data (Expt.
 1b), we estimate participants' beliefs about the referent prevalence (e.g., the percentage of \textsc{robins} that \textsc{lay eggs}) and use it to predict endorsement.
-We find a little over half of the variance in the endorsement data is explained this way (\(r^2(30) = 0.51\); MSE=\(0.08\); Figure ~\ref{fig:generic-endorsement-priors-figure}, upper-right: lower-left facet).
-Referent prevalence alone does okay at predicting these data because our stimulus set includes generics that are true with high prevalence properties (e.g., \enquote{Leopards have spots.}) and false with low prevalence properties (e.g., \enquote{Leopards have wings.}).
+We find a little over half of the variance in the endorsement data is explained this way (\(r^2(30) = 0.51\); MSE=\(0.08\); Figure ~\ref{fig:generic-endorsement-priors-figure}B upper-left facet).
+Referent prevalence alone predicts a fair amount of variance because our stimulus set includes generics that are true with high prevalence properties (e.g., \enquote{Leopards have spots.}) and false with low prevalence properties (e.g., \enquote{Leopards have wings.}).

 Large deviations from an account based purely on referent prevalence remain: Generics in which the referent-category has intermediate prevalence (prevalence quartiles 2 and 3: \(16\% < \text{prevalence} < 64\%\)), are not at all explained by referent prevalence (\(r_{Q2,3}^2(15) = 0.01\); MSE = \(0.14\)).
 This includes generics that are judged true with relatively low referent prevalence (e.g., \enquote{Mosquitos carry malaria}) and false with relatively high referent prevalence (e.g., \enquote{Sharks don't eat people}).